 - Relative frequencies: Choose this option to make the scale of the plots correspond to the relative frequencies of the categories.

-Change color at: Activate this option if you want to change the color of the bars when a specific cumulative % is reached.
+Change color at: Check this option if you want to change the color of the bars when a certain cumulative % is reached.

-All series on one chart: If you selected multiples series of causes or multiple frequencies, activate this option to display all series on a single summary chart.
+All series on one chart: If you have selected multiple series of causes or multiple frequencies, enable this option to display all series in a single summary chart.

 analyze your data with xlstat